-- 1. Courses in each of the five areas of knowledge must be completed by 90 credits. - 2.
-Students graduating in a professional program will complete courses in 4 keystone areas of knowledge. - 3.
+- 1. Students in all programs must complete their keystone courses (3-5, as specified by degree program) by 90 credits. - 2.
+Students graduating with a B.S. in a professional program will complete courses in 3 keystone areas of knowledge, as prescribed by their program.
+Students in other B.S. programs will complete 4 keystone courses, as prescribed by their program.
+B.A. students will complete 5 keystone courses.
+Students who change their degree program from a professional program to a non-professional program will have keystone courses articulated in a manner similar to transfer students. - 3.
 Courses in each keystone area of knowledge, regardless of course topic or theme, must share the same goal, learning objectives, and course competencies. - 4.
 The proposed General Education Curriculum maintains the requirement that students must complete two lower division Writing Intensive (WI) courses.
 The two keystones designated as Writing Intensive (KEHB202 and KEWH205) can be taken to fulfill this requirement. - 5.
 Transfer students who enter York College without having fulfilled the General Education requirements may be waived from up to two (2) keystone areas of knowledge.
-For waiver of each keystone area of knowledge, students must have completed two (2) courses from two (2) different disciplines included in the set of disciplines for study in that keystone.
+For waiver of each keystone area of knowledge, students must have completed two (2) courses from two (2) different disciplines included in the set of disciplines for study in that keystone (see p.
+19 of this document).
 Courses used for a waiver of a keystone area of knowledge cannot be used to meet another General Education requirement or requirement in the major or professional program.